rocky-linux/os-autoinst-distri-rocky/README.md

 The contents of this repository are available under the GPL, version 3 or any later version.
 A copy is included as COPYING.
 Note that we do not include the full GPL header in every single test file as they are quite short and this would waste a lot of space.

-The tools and tests in this repository are maintained by the [Fedora QA team](https://fedoraproject.org/wiki/QA).
-We are grateful to the [openSUSE](https://opensuse.org) team for developing openQA, and for the [openSUSE tests](https://github.com/os-autoinst/os-autoinst-distri-opensuse) on which this repository was initially based (and from which occasional pieces are still borrowed).
+The tools and tests in this repository are maintained by the [Rocky Linux QA team](https://wiki.rockylinux.org/team/testing).
+We are grateful to the [openSUSE](https://opensuse.org) team for developing openQA, to the [Fedora QA team](https://fedoraproject.org/wiki/QA) for their respin and for the [openSUSE tests](https://github.com/os-autoinst/os-autoinst-distri-opensuse) and [Fedora tests](https://pagure.io/fedora-qa/os-autoinst-distri-fedora) on which this repository was initially based (and from which occasional pieces are still borrowed).